-Also on Castle Hill is Fisherman’s Bastion, a stunning landmark and must see that was built between 1895 and 1902 and originally a lookout tower.
-It’s high above the river Danube and consists of 7 turrets, a wall and terrace.
+Also on Castle Hill is Fisherman’s Bastion, a stunning landmark and must-see that was built between 1895 and 1902 and was originally a lookout tower.
+It’s high above the river Danube and consists of 7 turrets, a wall and a terrace.
 Behind the wall is the beautiful Matthias Church which you can pay a small fee to go in and look around.
 The actual terrace and wall of Fisherman’s Bastion is free to enter and makes for an incredible spot for viewing and taking pictures of the skyline.

 Read more: www.fishermansbastion.com/history

 Hike up to the Citadella